Termination for Substantial Breach Sample Clauses

 • Termination for Material Breach A party may terminate this Agreement immediately upon notice to the other parties if any of the other parties materially breaches this Agreement, and if capable of cure, does not cure the breach within 10 days after receiving notice specifying the breach.
 If the material breach affects only certain Services, the non-breaching party that served the notice may choose to terminate only the affected Services.

-• Termination for Breach Either Party may terminate this Agreement upon written notice if the other Party is in material breach of this Agreement and the breaching Party fails to cure that breach within thirty (30) days after written notice thereof from the non-breaching Party.
+• Termination for Breach Either party may terminate this Agreement (including the Statement of Work) if the other party breaches any material term of this Agreement and fails to cure such breach within thirty (30) days following written notice thereof from the non-breaching party.

 • TERMINATION FOR CAUSE BY CONTRACTOR 4.06.1 Contractor may terminate its performance under this Agreement only if the City defaults and fails to cure the default after receiving written notice of it.
 Default by the City occurs if the City fails to perform one or more of its material duties under this Agreement.
 If a default occurs and Contractor wishes to terminate the Agreement, then Contractor must deliver a written notice to the Director describing the default and the proposed termination date.
 The date must be at least 30 days after the Director receives the notice.
 Contractor, at its sole option, may extend the proposed termination date to a later date.
 If the City cures the default before the proposed termination date, then the proposed termination is ineffective.
 If the City does not cure the default before the proposed termination date, then Contractor may terminate its performance under this Agreement on the termination date